-A total of 85 wells with groundwater elevation data are available in the Basin.
-Groundwater elevation data is sourced primarily from the California Statewide Groundwater Elevation Monitoring Program (CASGEM), Quartz Valley Indian Reservation (QVIR) and the Scott Valley Community Groundwater Measuring Program.
+Groundwater elevation data is sourced primarily from the California Statewide Groundwater Elevation Monitoring Program (CASGEM), and from DWR.
 Well data is available dating back to the 1960s and wells have adequate spatial coverage of the Basin, measurement frequency and period of record.
-CASGEM, QVIR and Scott Valley Community Groundwater Measuring Program wells are measured at a frequency of bi-annually, with the exception of the Scott Valley Community Groundwater Measuring Program which is measured monthly.
-These frequencies are sufficient to enable determination of seasonal, short-term, and long-term trends.
-A summary of the wells with groundwater elevation data, and additional available information is shown in Error!
-Reference source not found.
+The wells are measured at a frequency of bi-annually, with the exception of a few wells in the area of the former Nature Conservancy property.
+These frequencies are sufficient to enable determination of seasonal, shortterm, and long-term trends, but they do not provide insights on high and low values and on the response of the system to precipitation or to the start of the irrigation season.
+A summary of the wells with groundwater elevation data is under development and will be used to complete Error!
+Reference source not found..